nikkolasg/p2pbotnet/README.md

  -       - "action" / "Command"

 -----------------------------
-- hardcoded key so commands only available for admin.
+- hardcoded key so commands only available for admin .
+- message between peers alawys encrypted
+    => register for bootstrap server IP : PORT : PUBLIC KEY => connect to another peer with its public key
+    => then cipher key exchange
 - admin is a peer itself
 - every peer can send command but only admin peer will be executed
 - p2p system like gnutella2 for the beginning. simpler.